abhi-jeet589/abhi-jeet589/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue)](https://linkedin.com/in/abhijeet-uday-karmakar) [![GitHub](https://img.shields.io/badge/GitHub-Follow-brightgreen)](https://github.com/abhi-jeet589)

 ## Summary
 Motivated software developer with a strong passion for learning.
 1.5 years of experience developing effective solutions to complex problems.
-Profound experience in Python and C#.
-A passion to work on artificial intelligence with exposure to artificial intelligence concepts and tools that include neural networks, generative AI, and Microsoft Azure Cognitive Services.
+Profound experience in Python, PostgreSQL and Linux.
+A passion to work on data engineering projects with exposure to tools like Airflow, Superset and Kafka.
+Proficient using tools like Docker, Kubernetes and Git.

 ## Education
 - **M.Eng in Electrical and Software Engineering**